Remote Monitoring 101

 Take a look at what people are saying about the RMM tool you are considering.
 Comparison sites, online communities and boards can give insight into what people are saying about the tool.
 A robust user community can provide feedback based on honest experiences using the tool, additional support and advice.

 When comparing RMM tools, it often boils down to the features and the price.
 Common areas of comparison include automation capacity, onboarding & integration, security, patch management & updates, support, and dashboard quality/ease of use.
 Again like we’ve mentioned, your need for certain features will likely be based on the specifics of your environment and staff resources.
 Do you need customized automation capabilities?
 Does the RMM tool need to integrate with PSA or other Incident Management tools?
 Are you likely to need significant post-implementation support?
 These types of questions can help you narrow down the features that matter most.
 Of course, your budget will likely factor heavily into your decision and may move some of your “needs” into the “wants” category.

-You might prefer to manage the remote monitoring yourself with each device, or use a tool that brings it all together.
+You might prefer to manage the remote monitoring yourself with each device or use a tool that brings it all together.
 Whatever you’ve determined works best for you and your environment, we can work with it.
 You can relax knowing that we won’t be pushing you to choose one tool over another.
-Much like our approach to TPM, we know that a one-size-fits-all solution is rarely the best option, so regardless of the tool you choose to use, we’ll work with you to create a customized hardware support plan that incorporates your RMM tool of choice ensuring that your data center runs smoothly with least amount of fuss.
+Much like our approach to TPM, we know that a one-size-fits-all solution is rarely the best option.
+Regardless of the tool you choose to use, we’ll work with you to create a customized hardware support plan that incorporates your RMM tool of choice, ensuring that your data center runs smoothly with the least amount of fuss.

 Give us a call to discuss how we can help create hardware support solutions that fit with your preferred method of remote monitoring.